-- 1. Population Served: Adults over 18, scheduled for release from jail that are experiencing mental health or co-occurring substance use symptoms. - 2.
-Services Provided: Jail in-reach, engagement, linkage, and rehabilitation services to those with mental health symptoms toward reducing the time between release from jail and connection with outpatient supports. - 3.
+1. Population Served: Adults over 18, scheduled for release from jail that are experiencing mental health or co-occurring substance use symptoms.
+This program will aim to serve at least 52 clients per year.

+- 2. Services Provided: Jail in-reach, engagement, linkage, and rehabilitation services to those with mental health symptoms toward reducing the time between release from jail and connection with outpatient supports. - 3.
 Program Goals: Reduce time from incarceration to accessing necessary behavioral health resources.
 Identify immediate client needs, begin to link clients to appropriate resources in order to reduce duration of untreated behavioral health issues, and have a positive impact on jail recidivism.
 Improve utilization of local and preventative resources to address mental health needs before they develop into a crisis or re-incarceration.
-Refer clients to appropriate levels of care needed to overcome mental health or co-occurring challenges.

-4. Program Evaluation Methods: The program will conduct evaluation activities that meet the PEI requirements.
+Refer clients to appropriate levels of care needed to overcome mental health or co-occurring challenges. - 4.
+Program Evaluation Methods: The program will conduct evaluation activities that meet the PEI requirements.
 The program will provide quarterly data on clients served.
 Data will include demographic information, program referral source, linkage to needed services, and the number of clients that followed through with referrals.